 - Play a game of Monopoly to teach about interest, investing and mortgages.

 Tutoring: Think outside the box.
 It doesn’t have to be an expensive private teacher.
 A “tutor” might also be the local mechanic that your son works with a couple of times a week or your daughter’s grandmother as she passes on her crocheting skills.
-And don’t forget, online education can be a form of tutoring, too.

 I’d love to read about the ways that your family has provided enrichment and additional learning opportunities to supplement your homeschool experience.
-Have you ever used resources like online learning or tutoring?

 This post was sponsored by Future School.